A prediction and behavioural analysis of machine learning methods for modelling travel mode choice: Introduction

+\item analysing, from a theoretical point of view, the difficulties faced by \gls{ml} models to derive econometric indicators such as elasticities or \gls{wtp};

-The primary contributions of the paper can be summarised as follows: \begin{enumerate} \item conducting a systematic assessment of the highest performing \gls{ml} models and \glspl{dcm} in modelling travel mode choice, addressing the common failures found in similar works in the literature, as identified in \cite{HBE21};
+\item conducting a systematic assessment of the highest performing \gls{ml} models and \glspl{dcm} in modelling travel mode choice, addressing the common failures found in similar works in the literature, as identified in \cite{HBE21};

-\item studying how different model outputs, such as the choice probabilities of each alternative, market-share estimates, and latent behavioural indicators like the \gls{wtp}, can be extracted from different \gls{ml} models, and comparing their performance against \glspl{dcm};
+\item studying how different model outputs, such as the choice probabilities of each alternative, market-share estimates, feature importance analysis, and latent behavioural indicators like the \gls{wtp}, can be extracted from different \gls{ml} models, and comparing their performance against \glspl{dcm};

 \item evaluating the models using both real-world datasets employed in previous comparative studies, and synthetic datasets where the data generation process (and therefore ground-truth latent variables) are known.